-Meet the Carters, 3 generations working together to service the Greater Indianapolis Area.
-Started by Bob carter and passed down to his son Jaimie, the family business' future now lies in the hands of the grandson, Kelson.
-With over 100 years of experience between them; plumbing isn't just their job, it's their legacy.
+Meet the Carters, three generations working together to service the Greater Indianapolis Area.
+Started by Bob Carter and passed down to his son Jamie, the future of family business now lies in the hands of the grandson, Kelson.
+With over 100 years of experience between them plumbing isn't just their job: it's their legacy.

 Meet the plumbers and pipe fitters of UA Local 370 in Flint, Michigan.
 Harold Harington, Jeff Peake, Marcus Eubanks and the members of the United Association in Michigan donate their time and resources to help people in need.
 Plumbers protect the health of the nation, and in Flint, health was in jeopardy.